Xiangyang1984/Gcluster/README.md

 #### Example 5: Jump to map generation.
 Generation of a collection of sub-TFT tables and homologous gene clusters has already been done.

-*perl Gcluster.pl -dir [genbank_file_directory] -gene [interested_gene_file] -o [Gcluster_output_directory] -map [start_at_map]*

-	$ perl Gcluster.pl -dir ./test_data/gbk -gene ./test_data/interested_gene_name.txt -o out_directory -sub_TFT T
+	$ perl Gcluster.pl -dir ./test_data/gbk -gene ./test_data/interested_gene_name.txt -o out_directory -map T

-### Customization of the figure
+### Customization of the Figure

-	This parameter is very useful to customize the map quickly.After creat a figure for genomes, The user can customize figure using option "-map/--start_at_sub_map":
+After a figure has been created, the user can customize figure by modofication of the parameters and re-draw the figure by using option "--start_at_map = T", which is very useful option to customize the map quickly.

+Gcluster offers flexibility to customize figure, mainly contains:

-	* adjust the margins, the interval between two neighboring genomes, the text size, the gene length and width, the scale, the rotation angle of gene labels, the order of genome contexts.
+* (1) Adjusting the margins, the interval between two neighboring genomes, the text size, the gene length and width, the scale, the rotation angle of gene labels, the order of genome contexts.

-	* Revising the gene label
-users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.
+* (2) Revising the gene label.
+Users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.

-for exzample:
 Exzample for editing the locus_tag in sub_TFT file:

 	3072251	3070956	CDS	THI_RS14520	molybdopterin molybdenumtransferase MoeA